Q: What are your compostable products made from?

 We have 3 main product material categories: plant fiber, paper, and PLA (Polylactic Acid).
 Each of these categories offers a unique way to replace traditional items.

 - Plant Fiber: Hundreds of different fibrous plants can be manufactured into alternatives to tree-based paper products.
-Our main source of plant fiber is wheat straw, though it is occasionally supplemented by sugarcane and bamboo.
-In many agricultural processes, wheat straw is treated merely as the agricultural waste that remains after grain or juice is extracted.
+Our main sources of plant fiber are sugarcane, bamboo and wheat straw.
+In many agricultural processes, sugarcane and wheat straw are treated merely as the agricultural waste that remains after grain or juice is extracted.
 It is commonly thrown away or burned.
-For World Centric®, straw is a valuable resource that can be fashioned into disposable products like plates, take-out containers, bowls, etc. Using plant fiber protects forests, uses less energy and fewer toxic chemicals than paper alternatives, provides a new revenue for farmers, and is a renewable and sustainable resource.
+For World Centric®, this fiber is a valuable resource that can be fashioned into disposable products like plates, take-out containers, bowls, etc. Using plant fiber protects forests, uses less energy and fewer toxic chemicals than paper alternatives, provides a new revenue for farmers, and is a renewable and sustainable resource.

-- Paper: World Centric® provides a line of hot cups and bowls made from paper.
-While we believe that the best way to protect the world’s forest is to reduce consumption of tree-based products, many of our customers want products which cannot yet be replicated by plant-fiber.
+- Paper: World Centric® provides a line of hot cups and bowls made from sustainably certified paper.
+While we believe that the best way to protect the world’s forest is to reduce consumption of tree-based products, many of our customers want products which cannot yet be replicated by plant fiber.
 Our paper products are certified by the Forest Stewardship Council guaranteeing the responsible management of the forests.
+Our new NoTree™ line of cups and bowls called are made from sugarcane paper and we hope to expand our offerings with this material.

 Q: What is the difference between compostable plastic and biodegradable plastic?